krokhale/cohort-14a-capstone-web/README.md

 ---

+> ~~Add a simple form to create a new question~~

+> Create a button to invoke the Ant design Modal and have the question form inside it.
+(Update to the point above.)

+> Add the functionality to show the updated questions list once the question has been created.

+> Add accordion to display the question list.
+Use the ant design accordion.

+> ~~Write code to fetch questions for a particualr category.~~

-> Write code to fetch all the questions for a particular category.
+> ~~Write code to fetch all the questions for a particular category.
 HINT: Look at the comments in the code and make a fetch call to the backend.
-You will also need a state variable to store all the questions that come back
+You will also need a state variable to store all the questions that come back~~

 > ~~Add Tailwind and ANT design (Optional) to the app.~~